Club Info : What The Audience Needs To Know

 Cover charge: Your choice.
-The default is $6 on Thursdays, $7 on Fridays/Saturdays, and $5 for all ages matinees.
-We can do advance ticketing through Brown Paper Tickets upon request.
+The default is $7 on Fridays/Saturdays, and $5 for all ages matinees.
+We can do advance ticketing for specific shows.

 ALL AGES OR 21+

 If you have underage fans or underage band members, an all ages weekend matinee is probably the best choice.
 Please let us know in advance if any band members are underage.
 Note: Do NOT try to slyly hook minors up with drinks or let them attempt to order drinks.
-Our bartenders are sharp, and you will ALL be banned from Skylark forever faster than you can say “I’m an idiot!”
+Our bartenders are sharp, and you will ALL be banned from Skylark.
 We are fond of our liquor license and would like to keep it.

 What Are The Show Details?